Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Other burn risks

-Button batteries and dishwasher tablets can cause potentially fatal corrosive burns.
+Button batteries and cleaning products such as dishwasher or washing tablets can cause potentially fatal corrosive burns.
 Keep these securely locked away.
 Check all toys that operate on the small button batteries to ensure your child can’t open them and get hold of the batteries.
 If you think that your child has swallowed a button battery, take them to A&E immediately.

 Useful links